Jonathan Holder

-Jonathan Blake Holder (born June 9, 1993) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He previously played in Major League Baseball (MLB) for the New York Yankees.
+Jonathan Blake Holder (born June 9, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Yankees.

 Career

 Amateur

-Holder attended Gulfport High School in Gulfport, Mississippi, and Mississippi State University, where he played college baseball for the Mississippi State Bulldogs from 2012 to 2014.
+Holder attended Gulfport High School in Gulfport, Mississippi, where he was an accomplished hitter and pitcher.
+He attended Mississippi State University, where he played college baseball for the Mississippi State Bulldogs from 2012 to 2014 and served as the team's closer.
 During his career he had an 11–2 record, 1.59 earned run average (ERA), 191 strikeouts and a school record 37 saves.
 In 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.